Definition of Fixed Limit

-When you play a poker variant that is "Fixet Limit" (fixed limit) it means that the limit for raises is set at all stages of a hand.
-When you play "Hold’em" no limit, at all stages of the hand, you can raise any amount you like.
-The only constraint is that you must have a stack big enough to raise.
-Basically, your mat constrains the size of your raises.
-When the variation is Fixet Limit, you will have to follow the rules of that variation to determine your maximum raises at each step of the hand.
+When you play a poker variant that is "fixed limit" that means that the limit on raises is fixed at all stages of a hand.
+When you play no-limit hold'em, at any stage of the hand you can raise any amount you like.
+The only constraint is that you must have a big enough stack to make your raise.
+Basically, your stack constrains the size of your raises.
+When the variant is Fixed Limit, you will have to follow the rules of that variant to determine your maximum raises at each stage of the hand.

-Since 2003, Hold’em without limits has been the most popular form of poker.
-Before that time, in Las Vegas casinos, Hold'em Fixet Limit was very popular.
-It is less exciting than Hold'em No Limit, but the variance is less and the bluffs are less present.
-You will be able to play as many Hold'em's as Omaha's or Stud's in Fixet Limit's.
-Usually we will play at higher limits in Fixet Limit's.
-For example, a player with NL25 (blinds to 0.25/0.50) in Hold'em No Limit will be able to play with blinds to 1/2 in Hold'em Fixet Limit.
+Since 2003, no-limit hold'em has been the most popular form of poker.
+Prior to that time, in Las Vegas casinos, Fixed Limit Hold'em was very popular.
+It is less exciting than No Limit Hold'em, but has less variance and fewer bluffs.
+You can play both Hold'em and Omaha or Stud in Fixed Limit.
+Generally, we will play at higher limits in Fixed Limit.
+For example, a NL25 player (blinds at 0.25/0.50) in No Limit Hold'em can play with 1/2 blinds in Fixed Limit Hold'em.